The Wine Tasting Method (Video)

 - Intensity: Position the glass just below your nose and take a quick, light whiff to judge the intensity.
 If the wine is highly aromatic, you will be able to smell it quite distinctly.
 Now position the glass where it’s most optimal for you to smell individual aromas (usually by pulling it back a bit).

 - Fruit: If you’re having trouble identifying aromas besides a strong “vinous” note, try holding the glass farther away from your nose.
 Identify the type of fruit and also the condition of the fruit.
 For example, if you detect strawberry, ask yourself: is it fresh, ripe, or dried?
-A good goal to set is to attempt to identify 3 fruit aromas before moving on to other smells.
+A good goal to set is to identify 3 fruit aromas before moving on to other smells.

 - Earth: When you taste earthiness in a wine, note whether it tastes organic (loam, forest soil, mushroom) or inorganic (slate, chalk, rocks, dried clay).
 These aromas, while still unexplained scientifically, offer more clues to where the grapes were grown.
 For example, wines from Burgundy and Champagne often have subtle, organic, mushroom aromas.
 A lack of earthy aromas also helps to identify (or narrow down) a wine’s potential origin.